 Chubu's dignified cultural center

-Rich cultural heritage, great seafood and some stunning coastal scenery - if you're into that sort of thing.
+Rich cultural heritage, great seafood and some stunning coastal scenery.

-The recent opening of the Hokuriku bullet train line connecting Tokyo to Kanazawa has made access to Ishikawa’s sights much easier.
-Kanazawa is hugely popular with tourists, drawn to the famed Kenroku-en gardens which are ranked as one of the top three gardens in the country, as well as the picture-perfect former geisha and samurai districts.
-The reconstructed castle in the center is the city’s dignified landmark with an approach lined by cherry blossom trees.
+The famed Kenroku-en Gardens is one of the top three gardens in the country.
+The picture-perfect former geisha and samurai districts are a perfectly preserved glimpse into the past.
+The partially reconstructed castle, Kanazawa-jo, is the city’s dignified landmark with an approach lined by cherry blossom trees.

-Southwest of the castle in the Teramachi temple district, you can take a guided tour of Ninja-dera, a former shogun hideout full of secret rooms, trap doors and concealed corridors.
-In between sightseeing, Omicho Market, a maze of local seafood shops, is a good place for sushi.
-Kanazawa is also the spot to pick up lacquerware, Ohi pottery and Kutani porcelain souvenirs crafted in the region.
+Southwest of the castle in the Teramachi Temple District, you can take a guided tour of Myoryu-ji, commonly known as Ninja-dera.
+The temple is a former hideout of the shogun full of secret rooms, trap doors, and concealed corridors.
+In between sightseeing, Omicho Market, a maze of local seafood shops, is an excellent spot for sushi.
+Kanazawa is also the spot to pick up lacquerware, Ohi pottery, and Kutani porcelain souvenirs crafted in the region.

 The Noto Peninsula

 Take a trip north into the Noto Peninsula for gorgeous coastal vistas, rural traditions, and renowned arts and crafts.
 Visit the historic fishing port of Wajima, home to colorful Wajima-nuri (lacquerware), and illuminated rice fields during the Senmaida Light Up festival.